Chapter 3 Time series and function definitions

 • y—A vector of y-axis positions

-Given this inputs, text adds the text values (labels) in the specified x/y locations (x/y).
-Additional useful parameters of text include:
+Given these inputs, text adds the text values (labels) in the specified x/y locations (x,y).
+Another useful parameters of text is pos:

-• pos—Position where the label will be placed relatively to the x/y location, with possible values values of NULL (default), 1, 2, 3, or 4, meaning, exactly where the x/y point is, below, left, above, or right, from it, respectively.
+• pos—Position where the label will be placed relatively to the x/y location, with possible values:

 Here is an example of using text to annotate the time series, marking the times of maximum increase and maximum decrease in water levels, and the associated change in water level (Figure 3.6).
 These expressions are quite complex, but they are mostly composed of vector operations we learned earlier.
 The one thing that is new here is the use of round(x,2), to round the number x to two decimal places.